syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ## Zooming and panning

-The maps control provides interactive zooming and panning supports to OSM and Bing Maps.
+The maps control provides the interactive zooming and panning supports to OSM and Bing Maps.

-Zooming helps you get a closer look of an area on maps for in-depth analysis.
-Panning helps you move a map around to focus the targeted area.
+Zooming helps you to get a closer look of an area on maps for in-depth analysis.
+Panning helps you to move a map around to focus the targeted area.
 You can perform zooming and panning with the pinching gesture in a map area.

 ![Xamarin Zooming image](Images/zooming.jpg)

 ## Reset zooming

-The ImageryLayer provides support to reset the maps to the default view when you double tap the imagery layer by setting the `ResetOnDoubleTap` property to true.
+The ImageryLayer provides the support to reset the maps to the default view when you double tap the imagery layer by setting the `ResetOnDoubleTap` property to true.
 The default value of this property is true.
 This behavior can be restricted by setting the `ResetOnDoubleTap` property to false.

 {% tabs %}